getgrav/grav-learn/pages/02.content/08.taxonomy/docs.md

 ## Taxonomy Example

 This concept is best explained with an example.
 Let us say you want to create a simple blog.
-In that blog you will create posts that you might want to assign to certain tags to provide a **tag cloud** display.
+In that blog, you will create posts that you might want to assign to certain tags to provide a **tag cloud** display.
 Also, you could have several authors, and you might want to assign each post to that author.

 Accomplishing this in Grav is a simple procedure.
 Grav provides a default `site.yaml` file that is located in the `system/config` folder.
 By default that configuration defines two taxonomy types of `category` and `tag`:

 ```ruby
 taxonomies: [category,tag]
 ```

-As `tag` is already defined you just need to add `authors`.
+As `tag` is already defined, you just need to add `authors`.
 To do this simply create a new `site.yaml` file in your `user/config` folder and add the following line:

 ```ruby
 taxonomies: [category,tag,author]